 Snoozed candidates will not be deleted automatically, no matter how long they’ve been in your account.
 When a snoozed candidate wakes up, this automatically counts as an update to their profile.
 In this example, a candidate who is unsnoozed would then only be deleted after 6 months if there are no other updates to their profile.

 If you’ve uploaded (sourced) a candidate and have not contacted them, they will be deleted after 30 days.
 If you do contact them, you should inform them of your Privacy Notice and their right to erasure.
+Check here for more details on how to notify sourced candidates about your Privacy Notice.
 After contacting a sourced candidate, the automation filters for the first switch will apply to that candidate.

 When you first enable a data retention option, candidates may be deleted from your account right away (in the example above candidates who are older than 24 months would be deleted).
 This will only occur when you click Save changes at the bottom of the GDPR section.
 An alert will let you know how many archived and active candidates are about to be deleted.
 Click Save changes to confirm the details and initiate the automation.